“Can I get a section 10?”

 A conviction may prevent travel to some countries (both USA and Canada ask for criminal convictions disclosures) and can limit prospective employment (jobs in government, health, law or childcare will require a police check).
 However, contrary to what you might read on the internet, section 10 dismissals don’t come in a cornflakes box.

 The Crimes (Sentencing Procedure) Act 1999 states that a court can find a person guilty of committing an offence, but not record a conviction.
 This means that the it will not show up in a criminal records check and you do not have to disclose the fact to employers or licencing bodies.
-It can also come with conditions, such as a good behaviour bond.
+It can also come with conditions, such as an undertaking not commit any further offences.

 Generally, the Court will have to be satisfied that: